tfgg/yournextmep/_candidates/eu2014/ukip/james-cole.md

 person: james-cole
 region: wales
 party: ukip
-title: Wales - UKIP - James Cole
+title: James Cole is running for MEP in Wales for UKIP
 incumbent: false
 ---